ckdake/ckdake.com/content/resume.md

 ## Experience

-### Senior Software Engineer, Statype - 2022+
+### Senior Software Engineer, Statype - 2022-2023

 [https://www.statype.com/](https://www.statype.com)

-Hire number 7, 4th person in Engineering.
-Building something new, coming to business near you in 2022.
+Employee #4 at bootstrapped pre-market-fit startup.
+Built infrastructure and platform from the ground up using terraform on AWS+Fivetran including CI-CD of Rails and dbt to ECS tasks/services with Event Bridge, RDS Serverless, Cognito, SES, in a single tenant architecture.
+Drove AWS Well Architected and 100% compliance with AWS FSBP and CIS AWS, and SOC 2 type 1.
+Shaped company culture including leading Mission/Vision/ Values and holistically owning Engineering delivery.

 ### Director of Engineering, Zenput - 2020-2022

 [https://www.zenput.com](https://www.zenput.com)

 Led the ‘core’ engineering org at Zenput for 2 years.
 Hired managers and supported their growth including several fullstack engineering teams, a new IT/Helpdesk team, and our first Infrastructure/Automation team.
 Partnered with Product to deliver customer value through new functionality and supporting internal team/org growth and growth of our platform.
 Migrated infrastructure to code with CloudFlare/Terraform, rolled out ChatOps, and point person for operational spend.
 Drove resource/spend optimization including CI utilization, Instrumentation, Compute autoscaling, and Heroku/AWS/GCP.
+Company Acquired in 2022.

 ### Technology General Manager, Bridgewater Associates - 2018-2020